elastic/ecs/rfcs/text/0040-volume-device.md

       short: DOS name of the device.
       description: >
         DOS name of the device.
-        DOS device name is in the format of driver letters such as C:, D:,...
+        DOS device name is in the format of uppercase driver letter followed by colon, such as C:, D:,...
         The field is relevant to Windows only.

     - name: nt_name